Othernet-Project/open-ondd/README.md

 Hopkins](https://github.com/daniestevez/free-outernet/pull/4) by reverse
 engineering `ondd`.

-Previously, this was not implemented, so `free-outernet` needed to receive all the blocks for a file to be able to reconstruct it correctly.
-Now, it can use the LDPC to "fill in" the missing packets in case some of them were lost.

-The performance of `free-outernet` regarding FEC and LDPC decoding should be now the same as the performance of `ondd`.
+The performance of `open-ondd` regarding FEC and LDPC decoding should be the same as the performance of `ondd`.